-^{} It should be noted that since Edison Next operates industrial water treatment plants at customer sites, water treated and discharged on behalf of third parties is accounted for.
+It should be noted that since Edison Next operates industrial water treatment plants at customer sites, water treated and discharged on behalf of third parties is accounted for.
+Water withdrawn from the sea is not included in this category as it is considered as a not a scarce source.